kurtespinosa/kurtespinosa.github.io/index.md

   I dream that computers will one day be able to read and understand text just like you do.
 I believe that will be possible if computers can learn to represent concepts, which is the core of my [research](research/).

   In my spare time, I enjoy creating small and fun [projects](projects/) or [writing](blog/) about wild and fascinating ideas.

-  How about you?
-I'd be glad to hear from you (see my contact details below).
+Feel free to contact me.
 </div>